A Meeting Place to Honor KU Traditions

 “The design endeavors to create an experience far greater than these two sheets of paper.
 The story of the rules and the subsequent development of the game are arranged along a linear path that provides a three-dimensional experience of the evolution of basketball.
 This path is woven into every programmatic element, including a 200-seat student dining commons, an athletic training table for men’s and women’s basketball, a café, and a 60-seat restaurant, allowing the story of basketball to unfold at multiple scales and to multiple audiences.”

 The DeBruce Center opened in late April of 2016.
-Its highlights include the Rules Gallery, the Original Rules Gift Shop, The Courtside Café, and several other exhibits and amenities that make it a welcome destination for the Jayhawk Nation.
+Its highlights include the Rules Gallery, The Courtside Café, and several other exhibits and amenities that make it a welcome destination for the Jayhawk Nation.

 Video courtesy of KUSports.com